Jalagam Vengala Rao: As Chief Minister

+His administration has consequently received both positive assessments for administrative stability and criticism concerning its handling of political violence and Naxalite activity.

 Death

 Jalagam Vengal Rao died on 12 June 1999.

 Family

 He has two sons, Jalagam Prasada Rao and Jalagam Venkat Rao.
 Jalagam Prasada Rao was a Member of the Legislative Assembly from Satthupalli constituency for two terms and he was a minister in N. Janardhan Reddy's cabinet.
 He held the portfolios of Small scale industries and Panchayat Raj.
-Jalagam Venkat Rao, is also a politician and As of 2009 was a Member of the Legislative Assembly of Andhra Pradesh, representing the INC for the same constituency, Satthupalli, as his father.
+Jalagam Venkat Rao, is also a politician and As of 2004 was a Member of the Legislative Assembly of Andhra Pradesh, representing the INC for the same constituency, Satthupalli, as his father.

 Commemoration

 Rao wrote an autobiography in the Telugu language, called Naa Jeevitha Katha.
 The contents caused some controversy with regard to the lives of other politicians.
 A part of it was published in English translation by Outlook magazine.

 A park in Banjara Hills, Hyderabad was named after him as Jalagam Vengal Rao Park.
 There is also an upscale residential neighborhood named after him – Vengal Rao Nagar - and several educational institutions.